pymupdf/PyMuPDF-Utilities/README.md

 ## Disclaimer

-Some of the examples were initially created in the early days of the package.
+Some examples were initially created in the early days of the package.
 API changes implemented over time may have caused discrepancies in the scripts.
-We may not update them every time an update is released, and there is no guarantee they all will work as originally expected.
+We may not update them every time an update is released, so there's no guarantee they all will work as originally expected.
 If you look at the scripts as what they are intended to be, examples, then they will give you a good start.

-Up to PyMupdf 1.18.x, methods and attributes have been renamed according to the **_snake_case_** standard.
-For the time being and including versions 1.19.x, old and new names will coexist.
+Up to PyMupdf 1.18.x, methods and attributes have been renamed according to the snake-case standard.
+For the time being including versions 1.19.x, old and new names will coexist.
 For example, `doc.newPage()` can be used as well as `doc.new_page()` to create a new page.
-In versions 1.19.x, a deprecation warning will be issued if **_camelCase_** names are used.

-In the newest versions only snake-case names will be valid.
+> In versions 1.19.x, a deprecation warning is issued if camel-case names are used.
+In newest versions only snake-case names are valid.
 You may want to use the `alias-changer.py` script in this folder to keep your code up-to-date.
-Alternatively, add this statement after `import fitz` to use camel-case names: `fitz.restore_aliases()`.
+Alternatively, use `fitz.restore_aliases()`.

 ## OCR Support
 Starting with version 1.19.0, PyMuPDF supports MuPDF's integrated Tesseract OCR features.
 Over time, we will add examples for using this.